Site menu:

 Jamovi is a very intuitive, free and open source statistical software.
 We have contributed the module "cNORMj" to the Jamovi software library, which offers you the essential cNORM functionality to generate norm scores for single groups or to apply regression-based continuous norming.

-This module estimates norm scores for raw scores within single groups and compiles norm tables.
-It is based on the Rankit procedure and inverse normal transformation.
-In order to smooth the norm score data and to close the missings, the functional relationship between raw score and norm score is modeled via polynomial regression up to power 5, using the cNORM package (W. Lenhard, Lenhard & Gary, 2018).
+This module calculates norm scores for individual groups and compiles norm tables.
+To smooth the norm data and fill in gaps caused by missing raw scores, the functional relationship between raw scores and norm scores is modeled using polynomial regression up to the 5th power, utilizing the cNORM package (W. Lenhard, Lenhard & Gary, 2018).

-Please specify the raw score variable to obtain the norm table.
+Please specify the raw score variable to obtain the according norm table.
 Additional options:

 1. Data Preparation

-• Invert ranking order: Please activate this option to set the ranking order to 'descending'.
-In this case, the highest values receive the lowest norm scores.
+• Invert ranking order: Enable this option to set the ranking order to 'descending'.
+In this case, low norm scores will be assigned to high raw scores and vice versa.

 2. Output